djhshih/patefiant/README.md

 # Other programs

-Simple scripts for retrieving, compiling, and installing some programs are available, such as `python2` and `python3`.
-Chances are your system already comes with its own python.
-With a local installation of python, however, you can manage your own packages using `pip`!
+Simple scripts for retrieving, compiling, and installing some programs are available, such as `python`.
+Chances are your system already comes with its own `python`.
+With a local installation of `python`, however, you can manage your own packages using `pip`!

+- python2, python3
+- r, r-devel (conflicts with r)
+- octave
+- perl

+You can see a list of available packages by

+    fac install list